Please Select a Location

 Furthermore, when you choose to use DHL Express to send a package to Japan, our team of professionals will provide you with the necessary information and advice to clear customs and the platforms for you to fill up.
 To find out the exact rates for shipping items to Japan, you can always visit our website for a quick quote.
 Simply fill out yours and the recipient’s address details and package information in the form to retrieve an accurate rate.
 You can also opt to create a shipment order online and pay for the shipping cost to Japan at the same time.

-Sign up for a MyDHL+ account with us and enjoy savings on shipping costs, efficient shipping solutions, experienced customer service, amongst many other benefits!
+Sign up for for a DHL account with us and enjoy savings on shipping costs, efficient shipping solutions, experienced customer service, amongst many other benefits!
 Leave the worrying and brass tacks of shipping to us.
-Get started with DHL’s Express shipping services to ensure efficient and hassle-free delivery of your package.
+Get started and sign up with DHL Express’ shipping services to ensure efficient and hassle-free delivery of your package.